natcap/invest.users-guide/source/coastal_protection.rst

 This portion of the Excel sheet asks you to provide three types of information:

 .. figure:: ./coastal_protection_images/PG_GeneralInfo.png
-   :align: center
+   :align: left
    :figwidth: 500px

 a) Sediment size [mm]:  This information is needed for the determination of whether or not you have a sandy system.
 If you do, then we can help you estimate the possible height of a dune in your backshore if you don’t know it.
 We can also create a hypothetical beach profile for you if you don’t have any bathymetric information for your site.
 Finally, this is an opportunity for you to get more familiar with the characteristics of your site.
 In the event that you do not have information about sediment size and cannot visit your site, we provide (below) a copy of the Unified Soil Classification (from Dean and Dalrymple, 2002, Ch.
 2) as well as a sediment identification card showing what the different sediment classes look like.

 .. figure:: ./coastal_protection_images/SoilClassification.png
    :align: center